vvelasqz/vvelasqz/README.md

 Currently I am a posdoctoral researcher in [Wise Lab](https://faculty.sites.iastate.edu/rpwise/) at Iowa State University building gene regulatory networks and epistasis models from RNASeq to describe the temporal control of of immunity to powdery mildew in barley.

 ## Education:
-PhD in Bioinformatics and Computational Biology.
-Iowa State University, USA MS is in Biomedical Research.
-Univertity of Valladolid, Spain BS Biology.
+- PhD in Bioinformatics and Computational Biology.
+Iowa State University, USA
+- MS is in Biomedical Research.
+Univertity of Valladolid, Spain
+- Biology.
 University of Antioquia, Colombia
-BS Biological Engineering.
+- BS Biological Engineering.
 National University of Colombia

 ## Some of my projects
 - Y2H-SCORES and NGPINT are software to analyze high throughput Y2H data and proiritize protein-protein interactions.
 Here you can find the repositories and the publications